voronianski/esnextbin/README.md

 ## How it works?

-- The code gets transpiled by latest version of [Babel.js](http://babeljs.io/) with `stage-0`, `es2015` and `react` presets enabled.
+- The code gets transpiled by latest version of [Babel.js](http://babeljs.io/) with `stage-0`, `es2015` and `react` presets enabled
-- [Browserify-CDN](https://wzrd.in/) is responsible for importing npm modules and browserifying them on the fly.
+- [Browserify-CDN](https://wzrd.in/) is responsible for importing npm modules and browserifying them on the fly
-- [Github Gists]https://gist.github.com/() for saving and sharing code sketches.
+- [Github Gists](https://gist.github.com/) are used for saving and sharing code sketches

-Under the hood it's a pure client-side application which is hosted on [GitHub pages](https://pages.github.com/) and is built upon [React.js](https://facebook.github.io/react/).
+Under the hood it's pure client-side application which is hosted on [GitHub pages](https://pages.github.com/) and is built upon [React.js](https://facebook.github.io/react/).

-### Features

-Some usecases:

-- try libs
-- e
-- use latest ES
-- import modules from NPM
-- save and share your code sketches
+You're free to use this tool as you wish.
+For example, explore latest JavaScript features with the help of several useful npm modules and when you're just save the result and share the link with your teammates or community.

 ## References

 Inspired by awesomeness of [Babel.js REPL](http://babeljs.io/repl/) and [Requirebin](http://requirebin.com/).

-## Contributing

 ## License